Elphinstone College

 Elphinstone College is one of the constituent colleges of Dr. Homi Bhabha State University, a state cluster university.
-Established in 1823, it is one of the oldest colleges in Mumbai.
-It played a major role in shaping and developing the educational landscape of the city.
-It also played a pivotal role in the inception of the University of Mumbai.
+Established in 1856, it is one of the oldest colleges in Mumbai.
+The college played a major role in shaping and developing the educational landscape of the city and was instrumental in the inception of the University of Mumbai.

-The college has many notable alumni, including revolutionaries such as B. R. Ambedkar, Bal Gangadhar Tilak, Virchand Gandhi, Badruddin Tyabji, Pherozeshah Mehta, Nanabhai Haridas, Kashinath Trimbak Telang, and Jamsetji Tata and teachers such as Dadabhai Naoroji.
+The college has many notable alumni, including revolutionaries such as B. R. Ambedkar, Bal Gangadhar Tilak, Virchand Gandhi, Badruddin Tyabji, Pherozeshah Mehta, Nanabhai Haridas, Kashinath Trimbak Telang, Justice Mahadev Govind Ranade and Jamsetji Tata and teachers such as Dadabhai Naoroji.
 It played a key role in the spread of education in Mumbai.
 In 2019, it ended its affiliation with the University of Mumbai.

 In 2006, the college marked its sesquicentennial celebrations of inception (1856–2006).
 It offers undergraduate-level courses in the arts, sciences, and commerce.

 History

 By the 19th century, Mumbai was a prosperous center for maritime trade and commerce.
 In 1824, an English school was set up by the Bombay Native Education Society for Indian students.

 In 1827, a resolution was passed that an institution for the promotion of education should be established under Bombay Native Education Society and be designated as "Elphinstone College" (distinct from High School).
 This was named after Mountstuart Elphinstone, the departing Governor of the Bombay Presidency, who was responsible for beginning higher education in the city.
 An exuberant amount of Rs.
 2,29,636.00 was collected by public subscription to fund teaching professorships in the English language and the Arts, Science, and Literature of Europe.

 The college was formally constituted in 1835.
 The classes commenced in 1836, at Town Hall, with the first two professors: Arthur Bedford Orlebar (natural philosophy) - i.e. science) and John Harkness (general literature - i.e. classics).
 In 1840, the professors' classes were amalgamated with the Society's High School to form the Elphinstone Native Education Institution.
 In 1845, the name was shortened to Elphinstone Institution.

 Elphinstone College became a distinct institution, separated from the high school, on 1 April 1856.
 This year is officially considered to be the year of the establishment of Elphinstone College.

 The college was affiliated with the University of Mumbai in 1860.

 In 1871, Elphinstone College got its building in Byculla.
 James Trubshawe, an architect who flourished in the early part of the 19th century, designed the structure, which was built by the engineer, John Adams.
 This older Elphinstone College building stands opposite the Jijamata Udyaan in Byculla, Mumbai.
 It is now a hospital, and a second Elphinstone College across the Jehangir Art Gallery was built a decade later.